Print full article

-Meningitis is an of the membranes that cover the brain and spinal cord (the ).
-Encephalitis is an inflammation of the brain itself.
-Meningoencephalitis is an inflammation of both the brain and the meninges.
-These conditions are caused by a , , , or infection, but may also be non-infectious in origin.
+The condition may be from an infection caused by a , , , or , or may be non-infectious in origin.
 Meningitis and encephalitis can be or , and their severity can range from mild and self-limited to fatal.
-Their associated inflammation and swelling increases pressure on the brain and nerve tissue.
-This can hinder, or permanently damage, the function of nerves and brain.
+The associated inflammation and swelling increases pressure on the brain and nerve tissue.
+This can hinder, or permanently damage, the function of nerves and the brain.

-Last Review Date: June 2, 2013
+Last Review Date: December 4, 2020

 Was this page helpful?